Inside: Sharing our daily toddler schedule with 2 toddlers (1yo and 3yo) at home.

 What do I do?

-I don’t push her away or distract her with another Paw Patrol video.
-Instead, I hold her, reassure her, hug her, carry her if I need to but I don’t leave the kitchen.
+I do what I can to keep her busy and happy but I don’t leave the kitchen.
 It’s hard.
 But I need my toddler to know that I love her AND I have to cook our dinner.
 This is so important to let my children know that dinner preparation and housework are part of our family’s routines.

 Now my kids usually let me cook dinner in peace.
 They will have their free play time or sometimes, they will help me in the kitchen.

 Once every 2 days, we’ll wash the dirty laundry in the evening.
 My husband folds away the clothes from the previous day laundry while I shower the kids.
 I find everything more manageable keeping the laundry right away and not let the clean/dirty laundry pile up.

 For weekly major tasks like vacuuming, mopping the floor and changing the bedsheets, I’ll find a day when dinner prep is simple and do them during their 5pm free play time.
 My children love helping me with the vacuuming and changing the bedsheets and we usually have fun doing them together.
 It takes a longer time to involve the children but I don’t want to turn them away when they want to help.

 When do I find time to prep for home learning activities and blogging?

 When my kids are napping or after they go to bed at night, that’s when I plan and create the activities, work on my blog, reply messages and emails and update my social media platforms.
 I also get some time in the day during their snack time to set up the learning activities.

 Download the Daily Toddler Schedule Excel Spreadsheet on my Free Printable Page!
 Get the password here >>

 How’s your Daily Toddler Schedule like?